mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

-Then, calculate the maximum angle or the position of a last dial number and the sweep angle or the length of the arc.
+Then, calculate the maximum angle or the position of the last dial number and the sweep angle or the length of the arc.
 Oh, and to make it even more complex, these values are inverted a bit to fit the `canvas.drawArc` method.
-You see, usually radians are calculated from the positive x-axis going counter-clockwise.
+You see, usually, radians are calculated from the positive x-axis going counter-clockwise.
 But while using the `drawArc` method, positive angles are going clockwise around the oval.
 Improvise, adapt, overcome.

 ```dart title="constants.dart"
 import 'dart:math' as math;